afsara001/afsara001/README.md

 <br />
-Here’s your updated paragraph tailored for an SQA (Software Quality Assurance) focus:

----

 Passionate about Software Quality Assurance, coding, and design.
 I have a solid command of HTML, CSS, and JavaScript, along with expertise in designing with tools like Adobe Illustrator, Adobe Photoshop, Canva, and Figma. 🚀 My attention to detail drives me to ensure high-quality software, and I love working on personal projects to sharpen my skills.